-These are the people we would judge to be hopeless sinners-those who, it seems to us, nobody could reach.
+These are folk whom we would judge to be hopeless sinners.
+It seems to us that nobody could reach them.
 I have been amazed at some of the people who have come to the Lord through the medium of radio.
-People that I, frankly, had given up on come to Christ by hearing the Word taught on radio.
+People that I have known, and frankly have given up, have come to Christ by hearing the Word taught on radio.
+"And others save with fear, pulling them out of the fire!"
+What a tremendous thing!